 We build a model of multidimensional contracting between heterogeneous borrowers and intermediaries with limited lending capacity.
-We show that two sufficient statistics, the interestelasticity of borrowers' loan demand $\epsilon$ and the elasticity of default rates to repayment value $\alpha$ , predict how the cross-section of loan terms and banks' portfolio risk react to changes in bank capital and funding costs.
+We show that two sufficient statistics, the interest-elasticity of borrowers' loan demand $\epsilon$ and the elasticity of default rates to repayment value $\alpha$ , predict how the cross-section of loan terms and banks' portfolio risk react to changes in bank capital and funding costs.
 Our results help explain key features of loan markets for which a unified explanation has been missing so far, especially the heterogeneous transmission of bank shocks across loan markets and borrower risk categories, as well as the rise of covenant-lite lending in low risk-free rate environments.
-We highlight an important implication of accounting for nonprice terms.
+We highlight an important implication of accounting for non-price terms.
 Credit crises are endogenously more persistent on inelastic loan markets, where non-price terms adjust more than interest rates in response to bank shocks.
 More generally, the two sufficient statistics that we emphasize can provide useful guidance for understanding and comparing the results of quantitative structural models applied to different loan markets.
-Beyond our results in this paper, they can allow the analysis of more complex market structures for loans such as imperfect bank competition and borrowers' search for loan terms, which we leave as important extensions for future research.
+Beyond our results in this paper, our approach allows to analyze more complex market structures for loans such as imperfect bank competition and borrowers' search for loan terms, which are important extensions for future research.